symfony/symfony-docs/book/http_fundamentals.rst

 .. tip::

-    The ``Request`` and ``Response`` classes are part of a standalone component included with Symfony called ``HttpFoundation``.
-This component can be used entirely independent of Symfony and also provides classes for handling sessions and file uploads.
+    The ``Request`` and ``Response`` classes are part of a standalone component included with Symfony2 called ``HttpFoundation``.
+This component can be used entirely independent of Symfony2 and also provides classes for handling sessions and file uploads.

 The Journey from the Request to the Response